vatsake/php-asic-e/readme.md

   ->setSignatureProductionPlace('Tallinn', 'Harjumaa', 99999, 'EE') // (optional)
   ->setSignerRoles(['Agreed']) // (optional)
   ->getDataToBeSigned(true); // true → raw canonicalized bytes
-// Typically $dataToBeSigned (not raw) is returned to the user to sign; so we have to save incomplete signature somewhere (preferrably in user's session) file_put_contents('temp', serialize($builder));
+// Typically $dataToBeSigned (not raw) is returned to the user to sign; so we have to save incomplete signature somewhere (preferably in user's session) file_put_contents('temp', serialize($builder));